 What else I tried

 Rest - did not help.
 I'd get better or worse independent of how much I rested.
-I did find if I "over-did it" I would get extra tired.
+I did find if I "over-did it" by going out or doing something, I would get extra tired.
 But looking back, I'm not even sure if this is true.
-I just felt more or lest horrible day to day.
+I just felt more or less horrible day to day.

 Screen rest - There's this totally pervasive "wisdom" that you should stay off screens like TV or computer after a concussion.
 Didn't help.